RmbRT-lang/rmbrtbc/README.md

 ## License

-The RmbRT Language Compiler is free (as in freedom, or libre) software, and released under the GNU General Public License, version 3, which can be found in the file ```rlc/LICENSE```.
+The RmbRT Language Compiler is free (as in freedom, or libre) software, and released under the GNU Affero General Public License, version 3, which can be found in the file ```rlc/LICENSE```.

 ## The Project